matloff/FarewellAddress/Address.md

 But I think there is something much more fundamental--a declining willingness to think about some topic *really intensely*, for an extended period of time.
 University students have always treated Teaching Assistants asa First Resort rather than a Last one, essentially expecting full solutions from a TA rather than the TA merely pointing them in the right direction.
 Many instructors implicitly encourage this, which I regard as a serious problem for our economy, society and so on.

+*K-12 math education*

+In the last few years there has been an alarming trend in US K-12 math education, especially in big cities, of diluting curricula in the name of "equity."
+The result of course has been that the very children this supposedly is aimed to help, our most vulnerable are harmed instead.
+As a lifelong passionate advocate of improving conditions for the underserved in our society, this greatly pains me.

+Two aspects are especially concerning:

+* The push to have students take "data science" instead of Algebra 2.
+I put the term in parentheses, because the courses, such as the one used in the LA Unified School District, are very thin.
+Even worse, the notion that "data science" could be taught to students who are not familiar with the slope of a line is sadly absurd.

+* The de-emphasis on number facts, the 6+9 and 5 X 8 nuts and bolts.
+I've always believed that education should emphasize insight rather than rote memorization, but facility with number facts is crucial for having "a feel" for numbers.

+This sometimes has resulted in the bizarre.
+Consider [this passage of from an interview of Sal Khan, founder of the Khan Academy](https://www.educationnext.org/californias-new-math-framework-doesnt-add-up/):

+> I visited a school in the Bronx a few months ago, and they were working
+> on exponent properties like: two cubed, to the seventh power.
+So, you
+> multiply the exponents, and it would be two to 21st power.
+But the kids
+> would get out the calculator to find out three times seven.

+The San Francisco Unified School District (SFUSD) has been implementing such "reforms" the last few years, with disastrous results in the statewide math tests: Scores for low-socioeconomic status (low-SES) children declined after the new curriculum was implemented, while scores for low-SES California kids statewide were rising.

 ## On Research

 At least in Computer Science, we are in a crisis: